Scope & topics I·HE2023

 Young adult learners are looking for small units of study that meet their goals and develop higher education-level skills.
 They want to be awarded with qualifications recognising the depth and level of learning based on a trusted assessment.

 (International) micro-credentials are already awarded to MOOC-based programs worldwide (Micro-Masters, nano-degrees, ), organised by universities and MOOC platforms.
-Also, short learning programs for continuous education / continuous professional development deliver a variety of awards (certificates, diplomas, .), many times irrespective of the level and size of the program.
+Also, short learning programs for continuing education / continuing professional development deliver a variety of awards (certificates, diplomas, .), many times irrespective of the level and size of the program.
 As a consequence, it is almost impossible for academics and employers to estimate the value of these awards and learners can’t valorise them appropriately.

 Jointly with the growth of blended and online education, innovative modes for mobility are created as a complement to physical mobility enhancing the learning experience and opening new opportunities for intensive collaboration between universities.

 EADTU member organisations are exploring latest developments in the support of teaching and learning.
 In this respect, recent publications like machine learning, the use of artificial intelligence and learning bots are of interest to be further considered.
-The incorporation of artificial intelligence into teaching processes looks promising but needs to be further explored.

 Artificial intelligence concepts in education can be used for adapting learning materials and exercises to the needs of each student, e.g. to bridge knowledge gaps or to enrich courses materials.
 It can individualize learning adjusting activities to the learning rate of students.
 It can differentiate learning according to personal interests or to specific scientific or professional competences.